ankush-w17/BridgeLabz-Training-Indexnine/README.md

 what i have done: oops, promises, async await what i will do next : Node js ,npm , event loop HTTP issues faced : None

+Learning update-2 3/11/2025
+What i have done :
+Node
+NPM
+Modules
+filename
+dirname
+path module
+What i will do next :
+Issues : None